tarantool/doc/doc/book/admin/start_stop_instance.rst

 Application layout
 ~~~~~~~~~~~~~~~~~~

-To create an multi-instance application, prepare its layout
+To create a multi-instance application, prepare its layout
 in a directory inside ``instances_enabled``.
 The directory name is used as
 the application identifier.